thompson-ad/graphbook/NOTES.md

 A path can be a simple string but also a regex if needed.

 if you pass multiple handler functions, be sure to pass `next` and you can hand over the execution of one handler function to the next.

+### serving our production build

+We can serve our production build of the front end through express.js.
+This approach is not great for development purposes but is useful for testing the build process and seeing how our live application will act.